 - The situation in Burundi with regard to COVID-19 has remained relatively stable throughout the pandemic as compared with other countries in the region.
 Social distancing and masks are encouraged but not enforced by law and large gatherings can be seen particularly with family, religious and cultural events.
 There was no national lock down and it has been businesses as normal in many areas of society.
 For example, soccer matches have continued, as have large-scale group exercises, parties, weddings, and other activities.
 Burundians have stopped hugging and shaking hands to some extent, and many public venues have handwashing stations installed.
-Overall, stores have continued to be fairly well-stocked, with the exception of imported fresh produce, which was affected slightly due to the interruption of commercial flights, while locally grown produce remains largely available.
 Public schools have remained open as well.
-Melchior Ndadaye International airport reopened on November 8, 2020.
+Melchior Ndadaye International Airport reopened on November 8, 2020.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 Yes, but only through Melchior Ndadaye International Airport.
 Land and water borders are currently closed except for transporting cargo.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes, within 72 hours of travel.